plutov/pliutau.com/content/centrally-collecting-events-in-go-microservices.md

 type: A namespaced type (ex: cart.add, cart.remove, cart.reset)
 ```

-More specific columns are also added since our core business works around the concepts of companies, dashboards, segments and users.
+More specific columns are also added.
 However, they are optional and sometimes not required as not all our verticals require them.

 ### Namespaces